motoish/jb-notes/src/appendix/intr.md

 ## How to create this note?

-1. Write articles by markdown.
+1. Write articles by Markdown.
 2. Publish your book online.

 ### TL;DR(ja)